 RSA offers an after school program 5 days a week.
-The program is available 12:30 - 6:00pm on Mondays and 1:30-6:00pm Tuesday-Friday.
+The program is available 1:30-6:00pm.
 There is a fee for the after school program in which parents prepay for after school daycare for their children.
 A free daily snack is provided for all the after school students.
 The program is staffed according to the demand and number of families utilizing the program which can change throughout the school year.
-The program provides some help with homework while offering various activities such as: art, crafts, games, sports, and outside play.
-In addition, staff assists students to their on-campus extracurricular activities that parents have paid for such as strings, dance, guitar lessons, singing lessons and more.
+The program provides help with homework and academic needs in small group settings.
+Also, various activities are provided such as: art, crafts, games, sports, and outside play.
+Another incentive and convenience for parents with students in after school care is the staff accompany students to their on-campus extracurricular activities that their parents have paid for such as strings, dance, guitar lessons, singing lessons and more.